target/matrixprofile-ts/README.md

 `pip install matrixprofile-ts`

-Note: STOMP has been released on GitHub and included in the release of matrixprofile-ts 0.0.3
+Note: STOMP has been released on GitHub and included in the upcoming release of matrixprofile-ts 0.0.3 (target date: 12/31/18)

 ### Tutorial